Jess Herbst: Personal life

 Herbst attended East Texas State University.
 At a showing of the Rocky Horror Picture Show, Herbst met Debbie Gray, who would eventually become her wife.
-Their first daughter was born in 1989, with a second daughter following 18 months later.
 In 2018, Herbst completed Harvard University's John F. Kennedy School of Government program for Senior Executives in State and Local Government as a David Bohnett LGBTQ Victory Institute Leadership Fellow.

-Through her transition, Herbst and her wife Debbie Gray Herbst have stayed married.
-They have two adult daughters.
+Herbst and her wife Debbie Gray Herbst have two adult daughters.